The Siberian Tiger – the silent master of distance

 You are standing on a roof, somewhere between neon lights and street noise.

-And yet – imagine, across eight blocks, over bridges, through smoke and exhaust fumes – a tiger could smell you.
+And yet – imagine, through eight blocks of streets, over bridges, through smoke and exhaust fumes – a tiger could smell you.

-Under favorable conditions, a Siberian tiger can detect scents up to two and a half kilometers away .
+Under favorable conditions, a Siberian tiger can perceive scents from up to two and a half kilometers away .

-His sense of smell is not simply better than ours – it is a different language .
+His sense of smell isn't simply better than ours – it's a different language .

-While we only find memories in smells – childhood, coffee, rain – it reads information: gender, state of health, age, mood.
+While we only find memories in smells – childhood, coffee, rain – he reads information: gender, health status, age, mood.

 A gust of wind tells him who passed by, when, and in which direction.